 This page describes the complex accounting aspects of a consolidation or joint venture formation.
-Visit the Content on this page pertains to the complex accounting aspects of a consolidation or joint venture formation.
 Please visit PwC’s Acquisitions page for other key considerations.

 Reporting entities may invest in other companies for several reasons.
 The rapid pace of business demands revolutionary ideas, and partnering with industry leaders is one path forward.
 Additionally, synergies established through investments may create value that could not otherwise be generated.
 Finally, readily available sources of financing may further encourage companies to seek opportunities to invest.